ThomasBockhorn/EBookStore/ebookstore-demo/README.md

 I will be using services to handle the business logic.
 The reason I will be using services is to separate the business logic from the controllers.
 It will be easier to test.
 Services will also make the controllers more readable.

+#### Enums
+I will be using enums to represent the status of an invoice and administrator status.
+The reason I will be using enums is to make the code more readable.

 ### Frontend
 The frontend of the website is built with Vue 3 and Tailwind.
 The frontend is a single page application (SPA) that communicates with the backend through Inertia.js.
 ### Frontend Structure